• 10 Things Your Life Doesn’t Need

-This guest post written by Sam Davidson, author of 50 Things Your Life Doesn’t Need, is part of a month long series of top 10 lists on varying topics.
+This guest post written by Sam Davidson, author of 50 Things Your Life Doesn’t Need (Good Things to Know), is part of a month long series of top 10 lists on varying topics.

 Cleaning out clutter can liberate us.
-More is never better (usually), so thin out your life, editing it for what’s not making it better, and begin 2011 with your best foot forward.
+More is never better (usually), so thin out your life, editing it for what’s not making it better, and begin a new year with your best foot forward.
 Focus on what matters, pursue your passion with nothing less than unbridled excitement, and really begin to accomplish your most ambitious goals next year.

 Here are 10 things I think you should get rid of before this year is out: